nilanjankundu/windfire-restaurants-node/README.md

 Change the parameters according to your environment.

-The script wraps Ansible to automate deployment tasks, using the Ansible provided playbook [deployment/raspberry/deploy.yaml](deployment/raspberry/deploy.yaml).
+The scripts wrap Ansible to automate deployment tasks, using the Ansible provided playbook [deployment/raspberry/deploy.yaml](deployment/raspberry/deploy.yaml) for deployment and the Ansible provided playbook [deployment/raspberry/remove.yaml](deployment/raspberry/remove.yaml) for microservice undeployment.

 ### AWS architecture